codyloyd/author-site/stories/Boneyman.md

 “Nothing.”

-From the back of the diner, a lightly accented and too cheerful voice: “Ah, Terence!”
+From the back of the diner, a lightly accented and too cheerful voice, “Ah, Terence!”
 A slim man burst through the swinging kitchen doors.
 He was wearing a much nicer suit than anyone else in the diner, except Terry, maybe.
 He had a mess of curly black hair, which had been carefully tamed just enough to seem elegant.
 A large gold ring adorned the little finger of the hand he extended for Terry to shake.

 Terry took his hand, inclined his head, and leaned into his smile a bit, letting it feather the corners of his eyes.
 “David.”